Han-IChun/fraud_detection_api/README.md

 ```

 ## Ohter files
+- `inference.py` ## inference.py

+The `inference.py` file is a key part of our application.
+It contains the `InferencePipeline` and `Model` classes, which are used to load a trained machine learning model and make predictions with it.

+The `Model` class is an abstract base class that defines the interface for a machine learning model.
+It includes methods for loading a model from a file and making predictions with the model.

+The `InferencePipeline` class uses an instance of the `Model` class to make predictions.
+It takes in raw data, transforms it into the format expected by the model, passes it to the model for prediction, and then transforms the model's output into a more usable format.

+In our application, we use a subclass of `Model` to load an XGBoost model and make predictions with it.
+This subclass, `XGBoostModel`, is defined in the same file.
+It overrides the `load_model` and `infer_model` methods of the `Model` class to load an XGBoost model from a file and make predictions with it, respectively.

+The `inference.py` file is used by our Flask application to make predictions in response to HTTP requests.
+When the Flask application receives a POST request at the `/predict` endpoint, it uses the `InferencePipeline` and `XGBoostModel` classes to make a prediction and returns the prediction in the response.
 - `unit_test.py` is to test if the model load and run correctly.
 You do not need it to run the API.
 - `inference_sagemaker.py` is a Python script to register and deloy a model to AWS SageMaker.
 The script is under development.
 It can not use it straight.
 It show case the high level process of it.